jochenalt/Lisbeth/docs/source/imu.rst

 	:width: 500
 	:alt:  Complementary Filter

-Luckily, it is easier to see in code:
+Electrical Engineers love these kind of illustrations, for me it is easier to see in code:

 .. code-block:: C++